State transfer with separable optical beams and variational quantum algorithms with classical light: Equivalent states and equivalent beams

 Of special interest to us is the beam, whose coherent mode representation has the same structure as Werner--states in quantum mechanics, i.e.,

 We term these beams as {\it Werner beams}.
 The coherent mode representation of the equivalent $\frac{1}{2}\otimes T$ beams is given by,

-The beam (\ref{Equivalent_Werner_beam}), $J_W^{\frac{1}{2}, T}[\alpha]$, is separable in the range $|\alpha| \leq \frac{T}{T+1}$.
-In equation (\ref{Wener_beam}), all beams corresponding to $\alpha > \frac{1}{3}$ are entangled, however, the beam (\ref{Equivalent_Werner_beam}) is entangled in the range $\frac{T}{T+1}< \alpha \leq 1$.
-Thus, the range of $\alpha$, in which the beam (\ref{Equivalent_Werner_beam}) is entangled, shrinks as $T$ increases.
+The beam (\ref{Equivalent_Werner_beam}), $J_W^{\frac{1}{2}, T}[\eta]$, is separable in the range $|\eta| \leq \frac{T}{T+1}$.
+In equation (\ref{Wener_beam}), all the beams corresponding to $\eta > \frac{1}{3}$ are entangled, however, the beam (\ref{Equivalent_Werner_beam}) is entangled in the range $\frac{T}{T+1}< \eta \leq 1$.
+Thus, the range of $\eta$, in which the beam (\ref{Equivalent_Werner_beam}) is entangled, shrinks as $T$ increases.
 It implies that a lower dimensional entangled beam has a higher dimensional separable beam as its equivalent.
-Experimentally, the separable equivalent beams can be easily prepared by incoherent superposition of pure separable beams.
+We shall use the acronym `SEW' for separable equivalent of $2\times 2$--entangled Werner beam.
+Separable equivalent beams can, in principle, be prepared by incoherent superposition of pure separable beams.